Reduce your Azure Storage Costs

 However, because of this unlimited supply of storage in Azure, storage growth, cost and duplication has exploded.
 Managing and controlling the data across all the Storage Accounts has become increasingly difficult as users keep piling on more and more data.

-OK, so how can we gain some control back, by finding and reducing the number of duplicate BLOBs and therefore cost?
+OK, so how can we gain some control back, by finding and reducing the number of duplicate BLOBs and therefore reduce cost?

 We have been asked that exact same question by many of our customers, and the short answer was, you couldn’t.
 There is no way in Azure to find out which BLOBs are duplicates, how many of them are duplicate BLOBs, which Azure Storage Account and container do they reside in, or how much data duplicate BLOBs in Azure Storage are consuming…until now.